rick0x00/installdockertoubuntu/README.md

-# installdockertoubuntu
+# Install Docker on Ubuntu
-install docker on ubunto 22.04
+install docker on ubuntu 22.04 for resolve my problem during installation